rdkcentral/DHCPManager/README.md

 •	Manages both client and server configurations
 •	Designed for embedded systems and network appliances
 •	Compatible with RDKB-based platforms
-•	Publishes DHCP lease events to WANMANAGER
+•	Publishes DHCP lease events to Subscribers
 •	Supports LAN-side DHCP server for IPv4 and IPv6

 🛠️ Build Instructions